 Engage the Community

-NASW provides many tools and resources to increase community awareness about social work, including a media training program to help get social work stories in the news and a video public service announcement that can be used in presentations or on websites.
+NASW provides many tools and resources to increase community awareness about Social Work Month and the profession, including a media training program to help get social work stories in the news and a video public service announcement that can be used in presentations or on websites.
 Recruiting local students for volunteer work, publishing articles or op-eds in local newspapers, getting involved in community groups, and securing endorsements from key institutions such as churches and hospitals are other great ways to promote social work.

 Resources for Promoting Social Work Month